FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 ### **Story 9: List of profiles that liked mine**

-As an user, I want to be able to see the profiles that have liked mine.
+As a conference attendee, I want to be able to see the profiles that have liked mine, so that I can potentially match them.

 _User interface mockups_